redux-form/redux-form/README.md

 ```

 Optionally, if you want asynchronous validation to be triggered when one or more of your form
-fields is blurred, you may pass those fields to the `async()` function along with the asynchronous
+fields is blurred, you may specify those fields as `asyncBlurFields`.
-validation function.
 Like so:

 ```javascript
 // will only run async validation when 'name' or 'phone' is blurred